Which should you buy: Cricut Maker or Cricut Explore Air 2?

 |24 inches

-The Cricut Maker has two clamps inside the machine to hold up to a dozen interchangeable tools, allowing you cut, write on, score, deboss, and engrave over 300 different materials including leather and even basswood.
+The Cricut Maker has two clamps inside the machine to hold up to a dozen interchangeable tools, allowing you to cut, write on, score, deboss, and engrave over 300 different materials, including leather and even basswood.
 You can use the same size materials in the Explore Air 2 as you do in the Maker, up to 12-by-24-inches.

 However, instead of over a dozen tools, you can use just five in the Explore Air 2.
 You can cut, write, and score but not deboss or engrave.
 You can use over 100 different materials with the Explore Air 2, and you cannot use very thick materials like leather and basswood.

-Cricut Maker vs Cricut Explore Air 2: How they fit in the Cricut lineup
+Cricut Maker vs. Cricut Explore Air 2: How they fit in the Cricut lineup

-Cricut makes three models: Maker, Explore Air 2, and Joy.
+Cricut makes three tiers: Maker, Explore, and Joy.
 The Cricut Joy is a pint-sized "sidekick" or beginners' machine that has its own line of accessories, tools, and materials.
-It's great for travel or for anyone not looking to devote a lot of space to their crafts.
+It's great for travel or anyone not looking to devote a lot of space to their crafts.
 It also costs the least of the three.

-Serious crafters are going to look at the Cricut Maker and the Explore Air 2, which are the top of the line and the medium-priced machines, respectively.
-Many of the accessories, tools, and materials are interchangeable; certainly everything you can use with the Explore Air 2 you can use with the Maker as well.
-Both of these machines are appropriate for beginners looking to expand their crafting abilities.
+Serious crafters are going to look at the Cricut Maker and the Explore lineups, which are the top of the line and the medium-priced machines, respectively.
+Many of the accessories, tools, and materials are interchangeable; certainly, everything you can use with the Explore Air 2 you can use with the Maker as well.
+These machines are appropriate for beginners looking to expand their crafting abilities.
 They are both easy to use and offer plenty of room to grow.

 Serious crafters are going to look at the Cricut Maker and the Explore Air 2, which are the top of the line.

 So, what can you make with a Cricut machine?
-So far I've made decals for mugs and iPhone cases, numerous cards, a wedding invitation, a complex doily and other paper cutout shapes, fabric iron-on projects, paper flowers, and Infusible Ink t-shirts.
+So far, I've made decals for mugs and iPhone cases, numerous cards, a wedding invitation, an intricate doily, and other paper cutout shapes, fabric iron-on projects, paper flowers, and Infusible Ink t-shirts.
 I am a beginner who has barely attempted the tip of the iceberg; there is so much more that you can create.
 Home decor, banners, cards, stickers, decals, gifts, jewelry, bags, apparel: if you can dream it, you can create it with a Cricut machine plus your Cricut tools and accessories.

-All three machines connect to your MacBook, iPad, and/or iPhone and require the use of Cricut's software, Design Space.
-There are tons of projects you can do for free, and you can even upload or create your own images and fonts in Design Space.
+All three machines connect to your MacBook, iPad, or iPhone and require the use of Cricut's software, Design Space.
+You can do tons of projects for free, and you can even upload or create your own images and fonts in Design Space.
 Additionally, you can subscribe to Cricut Access for even more designs.
-Design Space is not the easiest, most intuitive software to learn, but once you get the hang of it, using the machines themselves is quite easy.
+Design Space is not the easiest, most intuitive software to learn, but using the machines themselves is quite easy once you get the hang of it.

 Cricut Maker vs Cricut Explore Air 2: Cricut Maker does more

-If you are a serious crafter, you have a crafting business or online storefront, or you plan to do so, the Maker is the way to go.
+If you are a serious crafter, have a crafting business or online storefront, or plan to do so, the Maker is the way to go.
 You can do more with the Maker than you can with the other machines, as you'd expect from the heftier price point.
 Unique to the Maker is the ability to cut leather, matboard, and basswood.

 If you are a serious crafter, the Maker is the way to go.

 Since you can cut leather with the Maker, you can use it to make jewelry and other leather accessories.
 You can even make clothing and costumes.
 Cutting matboard means you can professionally mat your artwork; no need to take it to a framer.
-Basswood is quite thin as wood goes, it's certainly not for building furniture.
-But, there are a number of creative applications such as carving and even musical instruments.
+Basswood is quite thin as wood goes; it's certainly not for building furniture.
+But, there are several creative applications such as carving and even musical instruments.

 You can cut fabric for sewing projects without backing material.
 Quilters will love not having to cut out each piece by hand!
-There are over 500 digital sewing patterns and quilt blocks available (for purchase) from popular brands Simplicity®, Riley Blake™, and more.
+Over 500 digital sewing patterns and quilt blocks are available (for purchase) from popular brands Simplicity®, Riley Blake™, and more.
 The Cricut Maker cuts about three times as many different materials as the Cricut Explore Air 2.
 There are also more than twice as many tools that you can put in the Maker, such as a Rotary Blade, Knife Blade, and more.
 You can also engrave and deboss with the Maker.

-Cricut Maker vs Cricut Explore Air 2: Which should you buy?
+Cricut Maker vs. Cricut Explore Air 2: Which should you buy?

-While you can't cut very thick items with the Cricut Explore Air 2, there is still quite a lot you can do.
+While you can't cut very thick items with the Cricut Explore Air 2, you can still do quite a lot.
 You can use over 100 different kinds of paper, cardstock, vinyl, HTV (Heat-Transfer Vinyl, also known as "iron-on"), Infusible Ink, and more.

 You can cut, score, and write.
 You can use the print-then-cut feature, which involves sending a design to your home printer and then putting it into the Cricut machine to be cut out.
 This is great for cards and stickers.
 You can also place pens in the tool clamps and write directly on your creations.

-Make no mistake, the Cricut Explore Air 2 is still a serious crafting machine with lots of room to grow for beginners.
+Make no mistake; the Cricut Explore Air 2 is still a serious crafting machine with lots of room to grow for beginners.
 You'll still need some dedicated space in your home for your crafting!
-You could certainly start a business using your Explore Air 2, you just wouldn't be able to cut the thicker materials like leather and wood.
+You could certainly start a business using your Explore Air 2; you just wouldn't be able to cut the thicker materials like leather and wood.

+Note that each machine has newer versions, the Cricut Maker 3 and the Cricut Explore 3.
+However, I think the Cricut Maker and Cricut Explore Air 2 are still very worthwhile purchases, especially since they are substantially cheaper than the latest models.

 Flagship machine

-Cricut Maker
+Cricut Maker - colors vary

 Our top choice

-For the serious crafter, or anyone looking to sell their work, it's probably worth the investment in this more expensive—and extensive—machine.
+For the serious crafter or anyone looking to sell their work, it's probably worth investing in this more expensive and extensive machine.

 Enough for many

-Cricut Explore Air 2
+Cricut Explore Air 2 - colors vary

 Economical pick